tumult/hype-wordpress-plugin/readme.txt

 ﻿=== Hype Animations ===
 Author URI: http://www.tumult.com
 Plugin URI: https://forums.tumult.com/t/hype-animations-wordpress-plugin/11074
-Contributors: freeben, tumultinc
+Contributors: tumultinc
 Tags: Hype,Animations
 Requires at least: 4.7
 Tested up to: 4.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Description: Easily embed your Hype animations into your Wordpress website.
+Description: Easily embed your Hype animations using a shortcode into posts and pages.

 == Description ==

-This plugin is a fork of Eralion's plugin 'Hype Animations' (https://wordpress.org/plugins/hype-animations/) and extends functionality.

 * **English** : This plugins allows you to upload your Tumult Hype animations to your Wordpress site to easily embed them using shortcodes on posts and pages.
 You can also copy the embed code to use your Wordpress site as a Tumult Hype animation host.